-There is an enormous range of Web 2.0 tools supporting 21st Century literacy and Inquiry.
-The following selection merely scratches the surface.
-This selection, quite deliberately, is not designed to be comprehensive, but we hope you can find some useful tools to use in your library or classroom.
+There is an enormous range of Web 2.0 tools supporting inquiry learning.
+The following selected range may be useful in your library or classroom.

 Professional development: tools for building your Web 2.0 skills